A Vindication of the Rights of Whores

 A Vindication of The Rights of Whores is a 1989 anthology edited by Gail Pheterson with a preface by Margo St. James.
 The book consists of the voices of a diverse group of prostitutes, sex worker rights activists, and feminist scholars from around the world, discussing their lives and concerns.
 It includes the complete text of the World Charter for Prostitutes' Rights; unedited transcripts of workshops arranged by topic from the First World Whores' Congress held in Amsterdam in February 1985 and Second World Whores' Congress at the European Parliament held in Brussels in October 1986; position papers; as well as interviews with various participants.
+The anthology's name references Mary Wollstonecraft's 18th-century feminist work A Vindication of the Rights of Woman.
 It is cited in at least 75 other works and appears in various reading lists and curriculum guides.

-The anthology's name references Mary Wollstonecraft's 18th-century feminist work A Vindication of the Rights of Woman.
+Background and the Second World Whores' Congress

+In the lead up to the First World Whores' Congress, a multitude of labor organizations and activist groups, such as COYOTE and the Netherlands' Red Thread (De Rode Draad), had fought to change the stigma surrounding sex work and reestablish sex work as a legitimate job and livelihood.
+Their main goal was to reframe prostitutes from victims forced in sex work as women with agency who, in the majority of cases, voluntarily choose to engage in sex work.

+First World Whores' Congress

+Imagined by Gail Pheterson, a feminist and psychology professor, and Margo St. James, a former sex worker, with the funding from Netherlands feminist Mama Cash, the first World Whores' Congress convened in Amsterdam, Netherlands in 1985.
+The convention was held over a three day period in February of that year with an approximate total of one hundred attendees present, primarily from countries across western Europe, the United States, and Canada.
+Notably, limited funding prevented the convention's ability to cover the travel costs for non-Western prostitutes.
+The primary results of the first World Whores' Congress was the foundation of the International Committee for Prostitutes' Rights (ICPR) and the adoption of the World Charter for Prostitutes' Rights.